 They propose a system to provide the crew with complete safety information inside and outside the tender direct to the bridge, and which will raise attention immediately to potential issues even when crew are busy with other activities day and night.

-A year-long collaboration between insurers, captains, marine risk experts and TowPro found that:
+A collaboration between insurers, captains, marine risk experts and TSM-Systems found that:

 In addition, current requirements for captains to provide Tender Tow Plans can be unclear, causing uncertainty for captains to prepare, and difficulties for insurers to assess.